abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![The category 2](../11_natural_transformations/category_two.svg)

-This category is the key to constructing a functor that is equivalent to a natural transformation --- because it has two objects, it produces two copies of the source category and because the two objects are connected, the two copies are connected in the same way as the two "images" in the target category are connected.
+This category is the key to constructing a functor that is equivalent to a natural transformation:

+- Because it has two objects, it produces two copies of the source category.
+- because the two objects are connected, the two copies are connected in the same way as the two "images" in the target category are connected.

 So, given a product category of $2$ and some other category $C$...